skojaku/gp/README.md

 #### Input

- * `edges` - Mx3 Numpy array, where M is the number of edges.
+ * `edges` - Mx3 Numpy array (should be float array), where M is the number of edges.
 The first and second columns indicate the IDs of nodes connected by an edge.
 The third column indicates the weight of the edge.
+The index should be start from one.
    * `K` - Number of communities.
 Default K=2.
    * `qfunc` - Quality function for communities.
 Default qfunc= 'dcsbm'.
 The following quality functions are available:
      * mod - Contribution of a community to the modularity